TheAlberro/XamarinPasswordManagerApp/README.md

 ## General info
-The PasswordManagerApp project is web application written in C# using .NET Core 3.1 with ASP.NET Core MVC.
+The PasswordManagerApp mobile version was created using Xamarin and C#.
 This app enable users to store sensitive data in a secure way.
 The main feature of this app is to check if stored password has previously appeared in data breach.

-The application can be developed, built and run cross-platform on Windows, and Linux distribution(*macOS not tested*).
+The application can be developed, built and run cross-platform on Android and iOS.

 Take your safe password wallet wherever you want